opst/knitfab-docs/03.admin-guide/admin-guide-installation.en.md

 ./installer.sh --install
 ```

-With this, Knitfab API Server (`knitd`) will stop and restart to apply new Certifications.
+With this, Knitfab API Server (`knitd`) will stop and restart to apply new certificates.

 # 5. Uninstall Knitfab